-Chapter Eight, "Who's Watching the Children?" tells the story of child abuse in the Dallas, New Vrindaban and Vrindavana gurukulas; media coverage and ISKCON's denial of the problem.
+Chapter Eight, "Who's Watching the Children?" tells the story of child abuse in the Dallas, New Vrindaban, and Vrindavana gurukulas; media coverage and ISKCON's denial of the problem.

 Chapter Nine, "The Gurus Start World War III," explains some gurus' preparations for world war.
-It is also about the split between supporters of the GBC's eleven guru system and those who opposed it, and ISKCON's culture of denial, gossip and rumors, guilt and fear as instruments of social control; divisiveness in the upper echelons of the BBT, further deviance of leadership (Jayatirtha leaves ISKCON), and physical abuse of women.
+It is also about the split between supporters of the GBC's zonal guru system and those who opposed it, and ISKCON's culture of denial, gossip and rumors, guilt and fear as instruments of social control; divisiveness in the upper echelons of the BBT, further deviance of leadership (Jayatirtha leaves ISKCON), and physical abuse of women.

 Chapter Thirteen, "The Revolution of Guru Reform," discusses the 1985 attempt to reform the institution from within, and the violence that was brewing in the organization at that time (introduces conspiracy to kill Sulochan; notes attack on Kirtanananda).
 ISKCON World Review continued to avoid ISKCON's bad news; instead focused on coverage of Lord Chaitanya's 500th anniversary and Pada-yatra in India.

 Chapter Fourteen, "P.R.
 Bails Out of L.A.," tells about our office's move to Laguna Beach in 1986 to escape mounting controversy centered around Ramesvara.
-It also explores the culture of denial in a dysfunctional organization, and the issues of deviance, scapegoats and abuse.
+It also explores the culture of denial in a dysfunctional organization, and the issues of deviance, scapegoats, and abuse.
 Describes financial problems developing in ISKCON; also Bhavananda's and Ramesvara's moral deviations.

 Chapter Sixteen, "The Budget Axe," describes the BBT Council cutting off the P.R. department's budget at the end of 1986, and our struggle to continue publishing with no budget.
-Bhagavan and Ramesvara abandon ISKCON, the Western Zonal Council resolves that volatile issues should not be discussed in ISKCON World Review.
+Bhagavan and Ramesvara abandon ISKCON, the Western Zonal Council of the GBC resolves that volatile issues should not be discussed in ISKCON World Review.